 By joining the DESCARTES you will receive constant updates on the Working Group initiatives be included in the Directory of DESCARTES’ ordinary members and start networking with colleagues from all over the world.

 Randomized trial on failing grafts – the group is embarking on a RCT on the management of immunosuppression after graft failure.
 The trial shall focus on two main questions: 1.
 Can we prevent HLA sensitisation and/or explanation by continuing immunosuppression?
 2. Is it safe to maintain immunosuppression after graft failure?
 Inclusion criteria: Inclusion of patients with a failing graft that re-start dialysis; Inclusion of candidates for re-Tx.
 Inclusion can proceed up to 3 months after graft failure in patients under CNI (in order to better identify those who are candidates for re-tx).
 Treatment comparisons: low-dose CNI + low dose steroids/steroid tapering vs low dose steroids/steroid tapering Outcome: Efficacy: calculated PRA after 1 year follow-up, graft nephrectomy, transplantation rate.
 Safety: death, infection, hospitalization.
-The failing renal graft an ERA-EDTA initiated randomized trial project, submitted by DESCARTES in collaboration with EUDIAL and IWG (it is planned to include immunological studies concerning memory B cells), was selected to be one of the projects to be supported by the ERA-EDTA.
+The failing renal graft an ERA-EDTA initiated randomized trial project, submitted by DESCARTES in collaboration with EUDIAL and IWG (it is planned to include immunological studies concerning memory B cells), was selected to be one of the projects to be supported by the ERA-EDTA in 2019.
 The Association is in fact grating one young member of the ERA-EDTA, Ms Consuelo De Biase, the possibility to be involved in the project by providing her a one year Long Term Fellowship.

 European survey on the communication of long-term risks to potential living kidney donors – Living kidney donation is the best available treatment for end-stage renal disease.
 The evaluation of living donors is standardized and quite similar across Europe.
 However, there is no consensus about how to inform those who are considering living kidney donation about potential long-term risks.
 DESCARTES together with EKITA (ESOT) created a survey to prospect how transplant professionals from all over Europe disclose these risks to those who are considering living kidney donation.
 The results of this survey will help create a recommendation for how to inform potential living donors.
 The survey was dispatched to all DESCARTES members between June 2018 and March 2019.
 The survey closed and the group is currently finalizing a paper related to this topic.